U-M Cancer Center to offer free throat cancer screenings April 20

-Ann Arbor - It can take away your voice, you jaw and your ability to swallow food, but throat cancer also can be treated if caught early enough.
+Ann Arbor - Throat cancer can take away your voice, your jaw and your ability to swallow food, but it also can be treated if caught early enough.

-In an effort to do just that, the University of Michigan Comprehensive Cancer Center and the U-M Department of Otolaryngology-Head and Neck Surgery, along with Cancer AnswerLine™, will offer free throat cancer screenings by appointment on Saturday, April 28.
+In an effort to do just that, the University of Michigan Comprehensive Cancer Center and the U-M Department of Otolaryngology-Head and Neck Surgery, along with the U-M Cancer AnswerLine, will offer free throat cancer screenings by appointment on Saturday, April 20.

 The event, which coincides with Oral, Head and Neck Cancer Awareness Week, will also offer smoking cessation counseling and other resources and information about throat cancer.

 Trouble swallowing food, mouth soreness and a persistent hoarseness are all symptoms of throat cancer.
 Smoking, chewing tobacco and drinking alcohol are also risk factors for throat cancer.